 After a few days, windfall peaches will start to rot and become moldy, which presents another significant risk to dogs.
 Food mold is formed from mycotoxins which, if eaten by your dog, can make him very sick.

 Signs that your dog may have eaten mold include vomiting, un-coordination, muscle tremors, full-body tremors, and seizures.
-If left untreated, mycotoxin toxicity can be life-threatening so contact your veterinarian immediately if you suspect any mold was consumed or you notice any symptoms.
+If left untreated, mycotoxin toxicity can be life-threatening, so contact your veterinarian immediately if you suspect any mold was consumed or you notice any symptoms.

 Other Health Risks

 Always make sure a peach is thoroughly washed before feeding it to your dog to ensure they are free from any chemical herbicides or pesticides.
-If these chemicals are used properly and at the correct concentrations, they are unlikely to cause any toxic effects — but it is still not worth taking the risk.
+If these chemicals are used properly, and at the correct concentrations, they are unlikely to cause any toxic effects — but it is still not worth taking the risk.

-Although uncommon, there is always the small chance that your dog might be allergic to peaches.
+Although uncommon, there is always a small chance that your dog might be allergic to peaches.
 An allergic reaction could manifest as anything from hives on their skin and excessive drooling to difficulty breathing and anaphylaxis.
 As with any new food that you give your dog, begin by offering him a very tiny amount of peach to make sure he has no adverse reactions.